scala/sbt-scala-module/README.md

 scala-parser-combinators, and so on).

-The major benefit of the plugin is to provide automated tag-based publishing via Sonatype.
-Releasing only requires pushing a tag to GitHub, then Travis does the rest.
+The major benefit of the plugin is to provide automated tag-based publishing.
+A release is made by pushing a tag to GitHub.
+Travis then stages artifacts on Sonatype.
+Pressing "Close" and "Release" in the Sonatype web UI will then send the artifacts to Maven Central.

 ## Usage